-Things to do in Lafayette, Louisiana
+Things to do in Lafayette LA

 Lafayette’s thriving arts scene encompasses visual art, theater, live music, film and more.
 The city is filled with art galleries, cultural centers, museums and performance spaces, with events happening every day of the week.

 Acadiana’s distinct mix of Cajun, Creole and Zydeco also plays a part by infusing performances and events with local culture and local talent.
 Cajun jam sessions, Zydeco dance lessons and bilingual shows spoken in French and English are just some of what you’ll find.
 Lafayette is also home to a brand new Rock ‘n’ Bowl, a New Orleans-based live music venue and bowling alley downtown.